Attack pattern that reuses stolen login pairs at scale, creating account takeover risk on other services.

 Security teams defend against credential stuffing with layered controls such as MFA, login anomaly detection, session protection, bot mitigation, and response processes for known-compromised accounts.

 An attacker obtains credential pairs from a breach unrelated to your organization and tries those same pairs against a company VPN or SaaS login page.
-If employees reused the same passwords, some of the attempts may succeed even though the company itself did not originally leak the credentials.
+If employees reused the same passwords, some attempts succeed even though the company itself did not leak the credentials.

 Credential stuffing is not the same as a Brute Force Attack.
 Brute force guesses many possible passwords.
 Credential stuffing uses credential pairs that were already valid somewhere else.